PersimMonMon/Hashing-Microservice/README.md

   -If successful, it prints the computed hash
   -If an error occurs, it prints the server's error message.
   -Takes in the fields "input" and "hash".
 Where "input" is a string that's required and "hash" is a string not required.

+How it is being used
+  -This example illustrates default behavior of the microservice when "hash" is not provided.
+  -Useful when the user doesn't care which algorithm is used or prefers the more secure SHA-256
+  -Shows developers how to safely check for successful responses (response.ok)
+  -Helps users understance how to integrate this service into applications where SHA-256 is the standard

 ## UML Sequence Diagram
 <img width="671" height="466" alt="image" src="https://github.com/user-attachments/assets/eddc9e08-46ff-4451-a1df-656afb69efda" />